-The Directory Specifications define application protocol information exchanges and associated DSA procedures that define the distributed operation of the Directory.
+This Directory Specification defines application protocol information exchanges and associated DSA procedures that define the distributed operation of the Directory.
 Clauses 25 through 28 define a DSA operational framework which models certain common elements in these information exchanges and procedures.